Guy C. Wiggins: Personal life, death and legacy

 Wiggins married first Dorothy Johnson and later Dolores Gaxiola.
 With Dorothy he had two sons, Carleton Wiggins and Guy Arthur Wiggins, and a daughter, Dorothy Gibson.
 Wiggins resided in Old Lyme, Connecticut, and wintered in St. Augustine, Florida.
 Wiggins died in 1962 while on vacation in St. Augustine, Florida, aged 80.
 His body was returned home to Connecticut and he was buried in Old Lyme.
 His work can be seen in several major museums, including the Art Institute of Chicago, Brooklyn Museum, and Smithsonian American Art Museum.

-Wiggins's son, Guy Arthur Wiggins (1920-2020), was also a painter.
+Wiggins's son, Guy Arthur Wiggins (1920-2020), a painter, married, in 1959, to Dorothy Gittinger (née) Palmer.
+The couple remained wed for 61 years until his death in 2020 at age 100.
+They had three children, all boys, including his wife's son by her previous marriage whom Wiggins adopted.

-In Popular Culture
+In popular culture

 The painting "Lower Fifth Ave.
 During The Day" was the subject of a restoration by Julian Baumgartner on the YouTube Channel Baumgartner Restoration.
 The work was previously believed to be untitled, but during the restoration the true title was found painted on the verso after a layer of canvas from a previous restoration was removed.

+The painting "Old Trinity, New York Winter" was the subject of a segment on the PBS program Antiques Roadshow in 2008.
+The owner said her father had purchased the painting in the late 1960s for $2500.
+An appraiser suggested the artwork would fetch between $50,000 and $80,000 at auction.